 During the summer we offer a program for elementary school-age students.
 Different activities every week include reader’s theater, science and art projects, longer stories, and summer reading suggestions.

-Family Story Time (ages 0-5 years)
+Everybody Story Time (ages 0-5 years)

 Family story time is offered twice a month in the evenings and features books, songs, rhymes, a short book-based film, and a theme-related craft.